splunk/fluent-plugin-splunk-hec/README.md

 ### index (string) (optional)

 Identifier for the Splunk index to be used for indexing events.
-If this parameter is not set, the indexer is chosen by HEC.
-This parameter only works in conjunction with the `index_key` parameter.
+If this parameter is not set,
+the indexer is chosen by HEC.
+Cannot set both `index` and `index_key` parameters at the same time.

 ### index_key (string) (optional)

 The field name that contains the Splunk index name.
-This parameter works in conjunction with `index` and will not work if the `index` parameter is not set.
+Cannot set both `index` and `index_key` parameters at the same time.

 ### host (string) (optional)

 The host location for events.
-This parameter only works in conjunction with the `host_key` parameter.
+Cannot set both `host` and `host_key` parameters at the same time.
 If the parameter is not set, the default value is the hostname of the machine runnning fluentd.

 ### host_key (string) (optional)

 Key for the host location.
-This parameter only works in conjunction with the `host` parameter.
-If the `host` parameter is not set, this parameter is ignored.
+Cannot set both `host` and `host_key` parameters at the same time.

 ### source (string) (optional)

 The source field for events.
 If this parameter is not set, the source will be decided by HEC.
-This parameter only works in conjunction with the `source_key` parameter.
+Cannot set both `source` and `source_key` parameters at the same time.

 ### source_key (string) (optional)

 Field name to contain source.
-This parameter only works in conjunction with the `source` parameter.
+Cannot set both `source` and `source_key` parameters at the same time.

 ### sourcetype (string) (optional)

 The sourcetype field for events.
 When not set, the sourcetype is decided by HEC.
-This parameter only works in conjunction with the `sourcetype_key` parameter.
+Cannot set both `source` and `source_key` parameters at the same time.

 ### sourcetype_key (string) (optional)

 Field name that contains the sourcetype.
-This parameter only works in conjunction with the `sourcetype` parameter.
+Cannot set both `source` and `source_key` parameters at the same time.

 ### fields (init) (optional)